Ceasar/ceasar.github.com/posts/memex_meetup_2.md

 database, and then he add type in additional strings and the program will create associations and render them as a list.

-It has 2.2 unique text strings with 7M associations between them.
-He can do count on the number of times each string was accessed.
+It has 2.2M unique text strings with 7M associations between them.
+He can do counts on the number of times each string was accessed.

 Mark takes an approach from semiotics: the meaning of strings comes from their relation or non-relation to other strings.
 I think he sees his project partly